 This is who I am:

-My name is Arseniy Lobanovskiy and I am a 28 year-old immigrant, a renter and an activist from Kaukajärvi.
+My name is Arseniy Lobanovskiy and I am a 29 year-old immigrant and democratic socialist.
 I live in Tampere and am currently working on my dissertation in political science at the University of Turku.
-I also act as a vice-spokesperson for Finlands Svenska Unga Socialdemokrater, a Swedish-speaking district of the Social Democratic Youth, as well as the Astra magazine’s treasurer and board member.
+I also act as the recently elected spokesperson for Finlands Svenska Unga Socialdemokrater, district board member for Finlands Svenska Socialdemokrater in 2022-23, as well as the Astra magazine’s treasurer and board member.

 Finland is a country that I hold close to my heart.
 I value our democracy, strong public services and social safety net, thanks to which we have one of the lowest levels of inequality in the world.
 We must never forget that this achievement is a result of many decades of struggle waged collectively by the people of Finland.
-Injustices and inequalities are far from being completely eliminated from our society, and active political participation is as important as it has ever been to ensure that they are.
+Still, I can say from my personal experience that injustices and inequalities are far from being completely eliminated from our society.

 I have considered myself to be a social democrat since my early years, which is why the decision to join the Social Democratic Party at the beginning of 2020 was easy for me to make.
 I’ve always held strong social democratic values: justice, equality, the importance of solidarity, as well as democracy and international cooperation.